 - Grease a 9×13 casserole dish well with butter (including sides).

 - Whisk eggs together in a large bowl until yolks are broken then add milk, whisk until well blended.
-Pour egg mixture into casserole dish, sprinkle with salt and pepper, then set on middle rack in preheated oven.
+Pour mixture into casserole dish, season well with salt and pepper, then set dish on middle rack in preheated oven.

-- When eggs begin to set (after cooking for about 10 minutes), take a spatula and push the eggs from side to side to scramble them (you’ll notice the edges are where the eggs first start cooking), make sure to scrape the bottom and sides well.
-Continue cooking for approximately another 15 minutes, stirring every 5 minutes or so to scramble as the eggs really start setting up.
+- When they begin to set (after cooking for about 10 minutes), take a spatula and push the mixture side to side to scramble them (you’ll notice the edges are where they first start cooking), make sure to scrape the bottom and sides well.
+Continue cooking for approximately another 15 minutes, stirring every 5 minutes or so to scramble as they really start setting up.

-- Once eggs are fully cooked, remove from the oven and serve.
+- Once they’re done, remove from heat and serve.

 Yield: 4 to 6 servings

-Optional: Add thinly sliced green onions or chives with raw egg mixture before putting in the oven, top with shredded cheddar cheese when nearly done.
+Optional: Add thinly sliced green onions or chives when first whisking the batch, top with shredded cheddar cheese when nearly done.

 We really enjoyed the meal, and I especially enjoyed not having much cleanup to do afterward!